EPISODE 2 - TWENTY FUCKING YEARS

 I have wasted my life.

-Death has never scared me, per se.
-I witnessed her at a young age and she’s been visiting regularly ever since.
+Death had never scared me, per se.
+I witnessed her at a young age and she’d been visiting regularly ever since.
 As a child, I attended funerals so often that I could have recited the Mass myself.
 I knew how to say goodbye and the importance of throwing a bit of dirt on the coffin as a final farewell; I hated it when people scattered petals—philistines.
 I knew to tell people you love you love them while they’re still around to say it back.
 I also knew that I didn’t want to be filled with regrets when my time had come so I travelled the world and continuously challenged myself.

-Yet, there I was - my time had come - and my first thoughts were regrets.
+Yet, there I was—my time had come—and my first thoughts were regrets.

 I’ve never been to Thailand.